tgirke/nvim-R-Tmux/README.md

 # On HPCC cluster run the install script with this command
 module load neovim/0.11.4 tmux R && bash install_nvim_r_tmux.sh
-# bash install_nvim_r_tmux.sh # when installing on a local computer, omit the previous module load line and run this command instead
+# On a local computer, omit the previous module load line and run this command instead
 bash install_nvim_r_tmux.sh
 ```